Two practical experiences are required:

 Practical Experience Approval Form

 To complete this Google form, click on the link above and sign in to Smith Google mail.

-Financial support for internships or practical experiences may be available through the Office for International Study's International Experience Grants, Blumberg Traveling Fellowships, the 1983 Developing World Fund, and the Anita Volz Wien '62 Global Scholars Fund.
+Financial support for internships or practical experiences may be available through the Office for International Study's International Experience Grants, Blumberg Traveling Fellowships and the Anita Volz Wien '62 Global Scholars Fund.

-The Lazarus Center for Career Development offers Praxis stipends for at unpaid summer internships.
+The Lazarus Center for Career Development offers Praxis stipends for unpaid summer internships.

 A number of other grants for specific regions may also be available for students studying or interning abroad or in immigrant communities in the United States.

-The Lazarus Center for Career Develpment have databanks of students who have worked, interned or studied abroad with organizations or companies and that offer a ready resource for concentrators.
+The Lazarus Center for Career Development keeps a database of students who have worked, interned or studied abroad with organizations or companies and that offer a ready resource for concentrators.
 Students can also consult with the Office for International Study as well as the current directors of the Smith Programs Abroad and Smith consortium programs abroad.